Constructive Possession vs. Actual Possession

 The conviction, in this case, was reversed.

-The type and amount of a controlled substance impact the potential penalty for illegal possession of the substance.
-The government is more likely to charge someone, including a passenger in a vehicle, with possession with intent to distribute drugs if the amount possessed exceeds what they consider a personal use quantity.
+The type and amount of a controlled substance impact the potential penalty for illegal possession of the substance, including a charge of a passenger in possession of drugs.
+The government is more likely to charge someone, including a charge of a passenger in possession of drugs, with intent to distribute drugs if the amount possessed exceeds what they consider a personal use quantity.
 The penalties for simple possession of the most common controlled substances are as follows:

 How a Drug Crimes Defense Attorney can help you

 Great drug crime defense attorneys, like those with LEWIS & DICKSTEIN, P.L.L.C., utilize a comprehensive and dynamic approach when defending their clients, both in and out of court.
 This process begins with thoroughly evaluating the charges and the circumstances under which they arose.
 The defense attorney takes a deep dive into every piece of evidence presented by the prosecution and scrutinizes it for any potential irregularities or weak spots.
 They might challenge the legality of searches or seizures, ensuring the police did not violate their client’s Fourth Amendment rights.
 Any misconduct or procedural error could result in the suppression of the evidence, dramatically impacting the case’s outcome and leading to the dismissal of all charges.
+Challenging the nexus between the charge against a passenger in possession of drugs and the location and proximity of the drugs to the passenger.
 Additionally, aggressive lawyers explore potential defenses, such as mistaken identity, lack of intent, or medical necessity, tailoring them to the client’s situation.

-Out of court, respected and successful defense attorneys can engage in plea negotiation with prosecutors, a critical aspect of criminal defense.
+Out of court, respected and successful defense attorneys can engage in plea negotiation with prosecutors, a critical aspect of criminal defense, including charges against a passenger in possession of drugs.
 They leverage their knowledge of the law, the strength or weakness of the evidence, and their skills as negotiators to argue for reduced charges, lesser sentences, or even the dismissal of the case.
 Furthermore, they ensure their clients understand all the potential consequences of different decisions.
 This includes the possible legal outcomes and the impacts on their life, family, career, and future.
 They guide their clients through the often overwhelming criminal justice system, providing counsel and comfort in what may be one of the most challenging times of their lives.
 Being empathetic and maintaining excellent communication with the clients is thus crucial in their role as defense attorneys.

 Michigan Drug Possession and Delivery Defense Attorneys